Talkala logo

 Japan uses one local time reference, so the bigger issue is usually calling a formal desk at the right hour rather than solving regional time-zone differences.

-Why do people actually call Japan?
+Why people call Japan online

 Calling suppliers, offices, and formal business contacts in Japan